awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_tutorial_setup_trust_create.md

 1. Choose **No, do not confirm the incoming trust**\.
 Choose **Next**\.

-## Configure Your AWS Managed Microsoft AD Trust<a name="tutorial_setup_trust_mad_trust"></a>
+## Configure the Trust in Your AWS Managed Microsoft AD Directory<a name="tutorial_setup_trust_mad_trust"></a>

-Finally, you configure the trust relationship for your AWS Managed Microsoft AD\.
-Because you created a two\-way trust on the on\-premises domain, you also create a two\-way trust on your AWS Managed Microsoft AD\.
+Finally, you configure the forest trust relationship with your AWS Managed Microsoft AD directory\.
+Because you created a two\-way forest trust on the on\-premises domain, you also create a two\-way trust using your AWS Managed Microsoft AD directory\.

-**To configure your AWS Managed Microsoft AD trust relationship**
+**To configure the trust in your AWS Managed Microsoft AD directory**

 1. Return to the [AWS Directory Service console](https://console.aws.amazon.com/directoryservicev2/)\.